dbzl-project11/dbzl-project11.github.io/teams/gtWarrriors.md

   -  Must have a free Broly's Ring if SS4 Vegeta is in.
 - SS4 Vegeta
   - Must have a free Broly's Ring if GT Goku is in.
+  - Banned from Master Blast and Rush Blast 2.
 - Syn Shenron
   - Must have a free Broly's Ring.
 - Baby Vegeta